-Welcome back for the second week of Deck the Home DIY Christmas Challenge where I am sharing my No-Sew Chenille Christmas Stockings.
+Welcome back for the second week of Deck the Home DIY Christmas Challenge where I am sharing a No Sew Chenille Christmas Stockings.
 This week’s theme is to create a Christmas decor item in under two hours.
-This stocking can be made in just a few minutes not counting drying time.
+This no sew Chenille stocking can be made in just a few minutes not counting drying time.

 This post contains affiliate links for your convenience.
-Read full disclosure policy.
+Read the full disclosure policy.

 The best thing about decorating for Christmas as a child was the handmade ornaments and decor we made.
 I can still remember the feeling I had when I pulled something I had made out of the box.
-I guess the child in me still loves to make Christmas decorations and ornaments.
+The child in me still loves to make Christmas decorations and ornaments.

 This year I wanted to make some new Christmas stockings and I love vintage Christmas decor.
 While thrifting, I came across a beautiful chenille bedspread in good condition.
 If you have one in your family that has spots on it, you could use it.
 It would be a great way to display a Grandmother or Mom’s old spread.
 Chenille refers to the type of yarn that was used to make the spread.